lysol/paraffin/README.markdown

 Object relational mappers are nice and all, but once you start abstracting away table relationships, it becomes stupid real quick.

-This library's chosen method of dealing with is to not deal with them.
+This library's method of dealing with joins is to not deal with them.

 Usage
 -----